HopeAda/FlexiSAF-Frontend-Intermediate/README.md

 I added a default template array for the site to allow all functionalities to be seen easily Added local storage to allow for persistence of data Added a button to clear the list

+TASK 3:
+I created a simple portfolio page, and styled it with the sass/scss preprocessor

+TASK 4:
+I created a folder focused on git, and I practised the git commands with image proof placed in the markdown file in my task4 folder